kermado/Suborbital/README.md

 **Please note that this project is currently under development and is not ready for production.**

-Suborbital is a lightweight component-oriented entity framework for games, written in c++11.
+Suborbital is a lightweight component-oriented entity framework for games, written in C++11.
 It is heavily inspired by both the Unity game engine and a presentation given by [Marcin Chady][1] at GDC Canada in 2009.
 The concept differs slightly from Entity Component Systems (ECS), such as that used by [Artemis][2].

 The framework includes bindings for Python scripting, which are generated using [SWIG][3].
-Components can be defined in both c++ source files or python scripts.
-It is possible to expose components implemented in c++ to Python but the converse is not currently possible.
+Components can be defined in both C++ source files or python scripts.
+It is possible to expose components implemented in C++ to Python but the converse is not currently possible.

 [1]: http://www.gdcvault.com/play/1911/
 [2]: http://gamadu.com/artemis/index.html